AlexCharlton/gl-math/README.md

     [procedure] (perspective WIDTH HEIGHT NEAR FAR ANGLE [RESULT])

-Create an perspective projection matrix with field of view of `ANGLE` degrees.
+Create an perspective projection matrix with a field of view of `ANGLE` degrees.
 If the matrix `RESULT` is given, it will be modified to contain the result.
 If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (frustum LEFT RIGHT BOTTOM TOP NEAR FAR [RESULT])